cchen2018/light_blue/README.md

 	-graph.py
 		This is the file which handles building and traversing large graphs of chess data.
-This is where most of the functionality exists for reccomending and storing moves.
+This is where most of the functionality exists for recommending and storing moves.

 	-parser.py
 		This is the file responsible for parsing PGN files and feeding